hackclub/hackclub/workshops/Simple Js Clock/README.md

 ### 3) The JavaScript file

 This is the `script.js` file in your directory.
 It's empty for now, but we will fill it eventually through the workshop!
 Also, this is the most important file for our today's workshop.
-The code written here will be responsible for the functioning of our Clock.
+The code written here will be responsible for the functioning of our clock.
-Make sure you have linked this file too in your HTML.
 If you take a look in the `<body>` tag, you'll find:

 ```html